uc-cdis/gen3.org/content/resources/operator/_index.md

            - name: name4
 ```

-3. Users; [example](https://github.com/uc-cdis/commons-users/blob/master/users/covid19/user.yaml#L483).
+3. Users.
 The user profile and the id that is assigned to them, which allows for the permissions set in the policies:
 ```
   user@gmail.edu:
 	policies: